Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Experiments

-\textbf{Visual comparison.} Figure \ref{Figure 3 visualization} shows the results of visual comparison.
-LDR-to-HDR-based and image-to-image translation methods tend to generate low-contrast images.
-Besides, except for HuoPhyEO \cite{huo2014physiological}, LDR-to-HDR-based, image-to-image translation, and SDRTV-to-HDRTV approaches all produce unnatural colors and obvious artifacts.
-The results generated by photo retouching methods are relatively better but suffer from color cast.
-In contrast, our method produces natural colors and high contrast similar to the ground truth without additional artifacts.
-Moreover, the visual quality of results is improved by addition of processing steps, i.e., AGCM$<$AGCM-LE$<$AGCM-LE-HR.
-This also demonstrates the effectiveness of the overall solution pipeline.
+\textbf{Visual comparison.} Figure \ref{Figure 3 visualization} presents the results of visual comparison.
+LDR-to-HDR and image-to-image translation methods often produce low-contrast images.
+Except for HuoPhyEO \cite{huo2014physiological}, LDR-to-HDR-based, image-to-image translation, and SDRTV-to-HDRTV approaches all generate unnatural colors and noticeable artifacts.
+Photo retouching methods perform relatively better but suffer from color distortion.
+In contrast, our method produces natural colors and high contrast akin to the ground truth, without additional artifacts.
+Notably, the visual quality improves with processing steps: AGCM $<$ AGCM-LE $<$ AGCM-LE-HR, demonstrating the effectiveness of our proposed solution pipeline.